Course Name: Cranston Country Club

 The 6th hole is a funky 367 yard par 4 with a narrow left-to-right snaking fairway.
 You can be blocked out by either the right or left trees here and must contend with a tiny pond short left of this green on the approach.
 The green here is two-tiered, running straight back-to-front.
 The 7th hole is a 366 yard dogleg left which requires either a right-to-left ballflight or a straight drive shorter than 230 yards to avoid running through the fairway.

-The 8th hole at Cranston CC is one of the most famous in the state.
+The 8th hole at Cranston CC is one of the most famous holes in the state.
 At 150 yards, this hole features a kidney-shaped island green that is very wide yet very shallow.
-Wind often makes club selection difficult here, and I put several into the water when I played the first time.
+Wind often makes club selection difficult here, and many balls will find a watery grave here.
+Undeniably gimmicky, but also a lot of fun.

 The 9th hole is boring yet difficult as a straightaway 447 yard par 4.
 This number 1 handicap hole is fairly generous off the tee, but its prodigious length forces many players to attack this green with wood or long iron.
 Multiple bunkers surround this difficult back-to-front sloped green.